Healthy Hot Chocolate

 Is hot chocolate good for you?

-Hot chocolate can be a healthy treat when made with clean, simple ingredients like in this recipe!
-Unlike store-bought packets loaded with additives and refined sugars, this dairy-free version uses pure cocoa powder, dark chocolate, maple syrup, and plant-based milk.
-Indulge in this creamy and delicious hot chocolate alternative that’s much healthier!
+It can be a healthy treat when made with clean ingredients, like in this recipe!
+Unlike store-bought packets loaded with additives and refined sugars, this dairy-free version uses cocoa powder, dark chocolate, maple syrup, and plant-based milk.

 Is hot chocolate better with water or non-dairy milk?